Former Afghan soccer federation president’s life ban upheld

 The allegations were first published in media reports the previous year.

+FIFA said it would not tolerate “physical, mental and sexual abuses at all levels of football.”

+“FIFA has also recently published a minimum ‘package of care’ to support victims who wish to come forward and has adopted survivor-centered case management when investigating reports of abuse,” it said.

-In 2014, Karim traveled to Switzerland to collect the FIFA Fair Play Award on behalf of the Afghan soccer federation at the soccer body’s annual awards ceremony.
+Under previous FIFA leadership in 2014, Karim traveled to Switzerland to collect the FIFA Fair Play Award on behalf of the Afghan federation at the soccer body’s annual awards ceremony.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports